martyf1y/SketchesForWeb/README.md

-# SketchesForWeb
+# Sketches For Web
-Sketches to easily run online on a web page, likely using JS.
+Sketches to easily run online on a web page, likely using p5.JS.